Outimage Ocean Yacht Racing banner.

 transparent 12 by 12 pixel spacer graphic

-So far, a fleet of 78 have been nominated for the 65th Rolex Sydney Hobart Yacht Race, including five 100 and two 98 foot maxis vying for line honours.
+So far, a fleet of 78 have been nominated for the 65th Sydney Hobart, including five 100 and two 98 foot maxis vying for line honours.
 There are also plenty of race regulars, such as AFR Midnight Rambler, Ragamuffin, Yendys and last year’s overall winner Quest.
 Then, there are several first timers that are ready to try their luck in the blue water classic that starts at 1pm on Saturday December 26.

 transparent 12 by 12 pixel spacer graphic